Rigged Configurations and Kashiwara Operators: Background on crystals and tableaux

 If the corresponding column has height $h$, put the transpose of

 to the empty place.
 Since the number of the empty places is $r-h$, we have $y=r-(x-h-2)$.
-We redefine $x=y$ and do the same procedure to the next column. \item By using the final output of $x$ from the last step, we put the transpose of the following to the rightmost column
+We redef\/ine $x=y$ and do the same procedure to the next column. \item By using the f\/inal output of $x$ from the last step, we put the transpose of the following to the rightmost column

 Recall that the rightmost column is empty by Step 1 whenever $c\geq 0$.
-Then in order to achieve the above pattern, we have $y=(r+x-1)/2$. \end{enumerate} \begin{example} Let us consider the $I_0$-highest element $u_\lambda$ of $B^{8,7}$ where $\lambda=\bar{\Lambda}_8+2\bar{\Lambda}_6+\bar{\Lambda}_4+2\bar{\Lambda}_2$.
+Then in order to achieve the above pattern, we have $y=(r+x-1)/2$. \end{enumerate} \begin{Example} Let us consider the $I_0$-highest element $u_\lambda$ of $B^{8,7}$ where $\lambda=\bar{\Lambda}_8+2\bar{\Lambda}_6+\bar{\Lambda}_4+2\bar{\Lambda}_2$.
 In this case, we have $(k_6,k_4,k_2,k_0)=(2,1,2,1)$, thus $c=4$.
 We put the KN tableau representation of $u_\lambda$ into the 8 by 7 rectangle.
 Then